phc5/coin-counter/README.md

 2. Change directory into the project directory: `cd coin-counter`, or if you named the project something else `cd [project-name]`
 3. Open the index.html file in your browser.

+# Requirements & Test Cases

+1. Each coin circle should be editable.
+2. Calculate function should be written in JavaScript

+- [x] Coins are in descending order
+- [x] Coins can be in any order
+- [x] Assuming a 1 coin will always exist, the other three coin values can be random.

 # Contributing / Comments